taylorkrn/NewtonMethod/README.md

 This project is a simple example of the many Numerical mathematical problems that I undertook while studying mathematics.
 It shows my ability to write basic matlab script, functions and plot results.

+*(Image Top shows the Convergance to Roots for a 5th order polynomial, The Image below for a cubic polynomial)*

 ![alt text](https://raw.githubusercontent.com/taylorkrn/NewtonMethod/main/Figure.png "My Image")